NVIDIA/ncore/docs/conversions/nuscenes/nuscenes.rst

     6. **Back Right (camera_back_right)** -- 1600x900, 70 deg FOV

 All cameras use Basler acA1600-60gc sensors (global shutter).
-Images are provided undistorted with zero distortion coefficients.
-Camera intrinsics are stored using :class:`~ncore.data.OpenCVPinholeCameraModelParameters` with ``ShutterType.GLOBAL``.
+Images are provided undistorted with zero distortion coefficients, so camera intrinsics are stored using :class:`~ncore.data.IdealPinholeCameraModelParameters` with ``ShutterType.GLOBAL``.

 LiDAR Sensor